-- Names and contact information for five references.
+- Names and full contact information for five professional references.

 The university reserves the right to contact additional references with notice given to the candidates at an appropriate time in the process.
 No references will be contacted without the explicit permission of the candidate.

 Employment will require a background check.
 Employment will also require you and your references to answer questions regarding past conduct related to sexual violence and sexual harassment.